khawla-k-banydomi/ActivityScheduler/README.md

 ### This Pattern is Ideal for:    🎬

 - Line-of-business apps that perform more than just CRUD operations.
-- New applications that must be developed quickly
+- New applications that must be developed quickly.
 - Teams comprised of inexperienced developers who are unfamiliar with other architectures, but whose applications necessitate strict maintainability and testability standards